Skip to main content

 Learn how to recreate an artist's sound in Songer by describing their musical traits instead of naming them directly.

-The good news is that you can still capture an artist’s vibe by describing the musical traits that define their sound instead of using their name directly.
+The good news is that you can still capture an artist's sound by describing the musical traits that define it, without ever typing their name.

-• Prompt: Industrial metal track with pounding rhythmic guitars, deep male vocals, and a dark, atmospheric tone.
+• Prompt: Industrial metal track with pounding rhythmic guitars, deep vocals, and a dark, atmospheric tone.

 • Genres: industrial metal, deep vocals, dark, atmospheric